Terms and Conditions of Confidentiality between the parties

-The "Joint Discloser and Recipient" (Sales Agent) being ALLBIZ SALES SYDNEY, Worimi PTY LTD ABN 78 606 027 589, its directors, employees and contractors.
+The "Joint Discloser and Recipient" (Sales Agent) being MENTORED BUSINESS SALES SERVICES PTY LTD ABN 56 630 339 150 and associated trading entities, it's directors, employees and contractors.

 The "Primary Recipient" (Recipient and Purchaser) In consideration of the Discloser engaging with the Recipient in relation to the Discussions, the Recipient agrees to treat the Confidential Information as Confidential on the terms and conditions set out below.

 a) Where a Party is disclosing its Confidential Information to the other Party, it will be a "Discloser" and where a Party is receiving Confidential Information from a Discloser, it will be a "Recipient".